 2:35 Refreshment Break (Cityview Foyer & Harbor Level Atrium)

 2:55 Deep Learning Network to Generate Synthetic Dataset to Protect Personally Identifiable Information in Clinical Trials

 Shanrong Zhao, PhD, Director of Computational Biology, Pfizer, Inc.

 The challenge in data privacy is to share data while protecting personally identifiable information.
 However, de-identified EHR (Electronic Health Record) data risk should be re-identified.
 Generative Adversarial Networks (GANs) can generate synthetic

 3:15 Personalized Healthcare: Leveraging IoT & Quantum Computing

-Uzair Rashid, Senior Manager, Healthcare Strategy & Innovation, CVS Health
+Uzair Rashid, Consultant, Healthcare Strategy & Innovation Leader

 The healthcare system is fragmented, costly, slow to react, and contains gaps in access to care.
 By leveraging key tech enablers, Quantum Computing, and IoT devices, we can create an integrated, proactive solution for individualized healthcare management.

 3:35 PANEL: AI in Personalized Medicine and Digital Health

 Moderator: Len Usvyat, PhD, Vice President, Applied Advanced Analytics, Fresenius Medical Care North America